top of page

 Yonit Kosovske (harpsichord, clavichord, artistic director)

 This afternoon concert on period instruments celebrates chamber music by contemporary female composers from Ireland and around the world.
 Featured on this programme are several works by Australian composer and viol player Brooke Green, including the Limerick premiere of "Fuming: Johanna Fitzgibbon of Limerick" for Baroque trio.
 This concert also features the world premiere of "Baile" by Xenia Pestova Bennett, whose new work for toy piano, clavichord, viola da gamba, and recorded women's voices explores the universal themes of home, migration, and belonging.
-Other repertoire on the programme includes Jean Ahn's duo "Archimedes' Principle" and Tal Arbel's "Alchemy", as well as the multi-media piece "Seams In My Socks", co-created by Yonit Kosovske and Justin Grounds, exploring neurodiversity, sensory issues, and stimming.
+Other repertoire on the programme includes Jean Ahn's duo "Archimedes' Principle" and Tal Arbel's "Alchemy".

-Stay around after the afternoon performance for an informal conversation and chat with artists from Still, She Rises!.
-Ada Witczyk, who has inspired over 200 contemporary compositions for baroque violin, will discuss her work as founder/director of the Růžičková Composition Competition for new music on period instruments.
-Brooke Green will reflect on how human stories and social justice have inspired many of her compositions for period instruments.
-Xenia Pestova Bennett will discuss her work as a composer, concert pianist, and toy piano player, highlighting her new composition Baile, premiered at LEMF.
+Stay around for a panel discussion with Ada Witczyk, who has inspired over 200 contemporary compositions for baroque violin; Brooke Green, whose compositions often draw inspiration from human stories and social justice; and Xenia Pestova Bennett, who enjoys a career as a composer and performer on modern piano, magnetic resonator piano, and toy piano.
 This panel will be chaired by harpsichordist Yonit Kosovske, a champion of new music for harpsichord as a solo and collaborative instrument.

 Concert: €15/€10/€5 U16s